MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 > [!NOTE]
 > If you have feedback about XAML Islands, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
 If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.
 Your insights and scenarios are critically important to us.

+## Requirements

+XAML Islands have these run time requirements:

+* Windows 10, version 1903, or a later release.
+* If your application is not packaged in an [MSIX package](https://docs.microsoft.com/windows/msix) for deployment, the computer must have the [Visual C++ Runtime](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) installed.

 ## WPF and Windows Forms applications